wtsi-hgi/hgi-vault/doc/design.md

 interface:

     sandman sweep [--dry-run] VAULTED_DIR...
-    sandman drain
+    sandman drain [--force]

-Where at least one `VAULTED_DIR`, representing paths to directories (either relative or absolute) that contain a `.vault` directory, is supplied.
-An optional `--dry-run` argument may also be provided to the sweeper, which will cause the batch process to log what it would do, without affecting the filesystem; the drainer has no dry-run option.
+The sweeper must be called with at least one `VAULTED_DIR`, representing paths to directories (either relative or absolute) that contain a `.vault` directory.
+An optional `--dry-run` argument may also be provided, which will cause it to log what it would do, without affecting the filesystem.
+The drainer has no dry-run option and only an optional `--force` option, which will drain the message queue regardless of reaching its configured threshold.

 ##### Auditing and Logging